Blooym/xlm/README.md

 ### Installers

 Run one of the following commands to install XLM as a Steam compatibility tool.
-What command you need to run depends on how you have Steam installed.
+What command you need to run depends on how you have Steam installed. **These scripts CANNOT and SHOULD NOT be run with sudo or root permissions.**

 **Steamdeck**: